-- 1. Prior to June 30, the Executive Director submits to the Board of Directors a proposed operating budget for the fiscal year commencing the following July.
+- 1. Prior to June 30, the President submits to the Executive Board a proposed operating budget for the fiscal year commencing the following July.
 The operating budget includes proposed expenditures and the means of financing them. - 2.
-After review and necessary revisions have been completed by the Board, the budget is approved by the Board. - 3.
+After review, necessary revisions, and approval have been completed by the Executive Board, the budget receives approval from the Board of Directors. - 3.
 The legal level of budgetary control is the fund level. - 4.
 Formal budgetary integration is employed as a management control device during the year for the General Fund. - 5.
 The budget for the General Fund is adopted on a basis consistent with accounting principles generally accepted in the United States of America.